Template

 | - <react-component template files ...>

-Notice how some-files.js
+Notice how some-files.js was not delete

 New Folder